Search powered by AI

 These liquid meal replacements, such as Slim-Fast, are milk-based products that have added vitamins and minerals.
 If "balanced" is defined as containing adequate amounts of the nutrients the government has established as the Reference Daily Intakes (RDIs), then Slim-Fast meets the requirements.
 Slim-Fast users get a daily menu of three snacks, two shakes or meal bars and one balanced meal, customized to their tastes.

 Recent research shows that meal-replacement diet plans such as Slim-Fast work.
 A landmark 10-year study demonstrated that the Slim-Fast Meal Replacement Plan helped individuals lose weight and maintain body weight long-term.
 Participants weighed an average of 33 pounds less after 10 years than a matched group.After analyzing studies comparing several types of restricted-calorie diets, the American Dietetic Association issued a practice guideline concluding that structured meal-replacement plans could be at least as effective for losing weight as reduced-calorie diets and sometimes more effective.
-The guidelines also suggest that for overweight and obese adults who struggle with food selection and portion control, one or two daily meal replacements fortified with vitamins and minerals and supplemented with self-selected meals and snacks may be a successful weight loss and maintenance strategy.
+The guidelines also suggest that, for adults living with overweight or obesity who struggle with food selection and portion control, one or two daily meal replacements fortified with vitamins and minerals and supplemented with self-selected meals and snacks may be a successful weight loss and maintenance strategy.

 Using Medication to Lose Weight